 Which tool works best for healthcare providers?

-Acuity Scheduling offers HIPAA compliance on its Powerhouse plan, making it suitable for healthcare appointments.
+Acuity Scheduling offers HIPAA compliance on its Premium plan, which makes it suitable for healthcare appointments.
 Salesforce Scheduler can meet HIPAA requirements when properly configured within Salesforce's Health Cloud environment.
+SimplyBook.me also offers HIPAA compliance on Standard plans and above.
 Other alternatives lack specific healthcare compliance features, so verify requirements with your compliance team before selecting a tool for medical scheduling.

 Source list